Enterprise / Corporate Deployment How-To for IT Administrators

 Overview

-This guide helps IT administrators evaluate and deploy the Office Timeline Add-in for PowerPoint in environments that use Account-Based Licensing (ABL).
+This guide helps IT administrators evaluate and deploy the Office Timeline Add-in for PowerPoint.
 It covers installation at scale (Intune, SCCM, GPO), required components, optional configuration flags, network access, and upgrade considerations.

 B) Deploying the Office Timeline Add-in within a corporate environment